bigchaindb/bigchaindb/docs/server/source/http-client-server-api.rst

    for a transaction and instances of that transaction are found only in invalid blocks, then the response will be ``404 Not Found``.

-   :param tx_id: transaction ID
+   :param transaction_id: transaction ID
-   :type tx_id: hex string
+   :type transaction_id: hex string

    **Example request**: